chachus/monodepth_social_distancing/README.md

 - `red` if the there is a distance < 1 meter
 - `yellow` if there is a distance between 1 and 2 meters
 - `green` if there is a distance > 2 meter

+### Dataset
+The dataset on which the tests were performed will be made available soon.